The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Case Study

-Here we illustrate the role of feature importance in satisfying the clinical association safety assurance objective.
-This is done using DeepLIFT \cite{shrikumar2017learning} which is a model-specific explainable AI method for deep NNs.
-An overview of the results of using DeepLIFT is shown in Figure \ref{whole_patient}; these values are averaged over the whole dataset, so this can be viewed as global feature importance.
+Here we illustrate the role of feature relevance in satisfying the clinical association safety assurance objective.
+This is done using DeepLIFT \cite{shrikumar2017learning} which is a model-specific XAI method for deep NNs.
+It compares the activation of each neuron to its ``reference activation'' and attributes to each input feature an importance score based on the difference.
+The ``reference activation'' is obtained through some user-defined reference input and in this case, the reference sample is the minimum values of all of the input features obtained from the data set.
+We chose this method for two main reasons.
+First, it deals effectively with discontinuities in the gradient of the CNN model as it uses a difference from reference approach.
+Second, it avoids the problem of model saturation where using gradients would just assign zero to the features \cite{shrikumar2017learning}.

+An overview of the results of using DeepLIFT is shown in Fig. \ref{whole_patient}; these values are averaged over the whole dataset, so this can be viewed as global feature importance.
 The feature ranking correlates well with clinical expectations, helping to give confidence in the model.
-Those features that score near zero in Figure \ref{whole_patient}, e.g. ethnicity, gender and age, have little influence on the weaning decision.
+Those features that score near zero in Fig. \ref{whole_patient}, e.g. ethnicity, gender and age, have little influence on the weaning decision, which is as expected.
+The top five features also align with clinical evidence.
 Patients who are undergoing invasive mechanical ventilation are often sedated to maintain physiological stability and to control pain levels.
 Sedation is reflected in the Richardson Agitation Scale (RAS) with negative values representing sedation and 0 meaning that they are alert and calm, thus more likely to be suitable for extubation.
-This is of particular practical importance as sedation is under the clinician's direct control.
-Also, a positive Spontaneous Breathing Trial (SBT) result contributes to confidence that the patient is ready to start extubation.
-Other factors with a strong weight, e.g. inspired O2 fraction, ventilator category, peak inspiratory pressure, and positive end-expiratory pressure (PEEP) set, are also important clinical factors that a doctor will consider in the weaning decision-making process.
-Thus the feature importance ranking is indicative of a valid clinical association.
-Note, it is a clinical judgement whether or not this ranking is appropriate.
-Nonetheless, the benefit of the feature importance results is that they enable clinical judgement to be applied despite the opacity of the CNN model, and hence this contributes to safety assurance.
-Also, feature importance is of most value in making the behaviour of the ML model visible to clinicians, rather than directly to patients.
+This is consistent with the first entry in the weaning checklist used in \cite{walsh2004evaluation} that patients are ``cooperative and pain free''.
+The second most important feature is ``Inspired O2 fraction'' which is the third checklist entry in \cite{walsh2004evaluation}.
+The third most important feature is ``ventilator category'', which is the mode used for ventilation and is under direct clinician control; some modes are unsuitable for spontaneous breathing so cannot easily support weaning.
+The fourth and fifth most important features, peak inspiratory pressure and positive end-expiratory pressure (PEEP) set are airway pressures representing how hard the ventilator is having to work; PEEP is also the third entry in the weaning checklist in \cite{walsh2004evaluation}.